Bal Dixit

-Bal Dixit is the chairman of Newtex Industries.
-He founded Newtex in 1978 after being one of the first researchers to formulate a viable alternative to asbestos in fire safety gear.
-In 1977, he started work on developing a product he would later call Zetex in response to the impending asbestos ban.
+Bal Dixit (born 1938) is a researcher and businessman working in technical textiles.
+In 1977, Dixit started work on developing a product he would later call Zetex in response to the impending asbestos ban.
 This product exhibits many of the properties of asbestos, without the side effects of lung cancer or mesothelioma.
+In 1978, Dixit founded the company Newtex to market Zetex.

 Early life and education

 Dixit was born in the village of Katol in central India in 1938.
 After receiving his degree in Textile Technology from the University of Punjab, he emigrated to the United States in 1964, joining Union Carbide Corporation as an Advanced Technologist.
 At Union Carbide, Dixit helped develop carbon fiber for lightweight structural composites that were later incorporated in General Dynamics' F-111B fighter aircraft.
 Dixit earned his master's in Textile Technology from the University of Massachusetts in 1966 and soon after joined Garlock, where he was tasked with establishing a modern asbestos plant in Sherbrooke, Quebec, Canada.
 Dixit went on to earn an MBA from the Rochester Institute of Technology in 1974.